realm/realm-dotnet/examples/QuickJournalSync/README.md

 }
 ```

-TODO - Add note about development mode (Can we recognise it from the client?)

-TODO - The two snippets can be inverted if we use the new API

 ### Session errors

 Session errors are raised due to different kind of events, such as adding an object outside of the current subscription set or when the server has received too many sessions from the client.
 In the .NET SDK session errors are represented by the `SessionException` class, that has an `ErrorCode` property to indicate the type of error.
+You can find more information about this in the [documentation](https://www.mongodb.com/docs/realm/sdk/dotnet/sync/handle-sync-errors/).

 In order to handle session errors, you need to provide a `SessionErrorCallback` to the `FlexibleSyncConfiguration` object that is passed to `Realm.GetInstance` or `Realm.GetInstanceAsync`.
 For instance: